Hakeem Olajuwon: College career

 After redshirting his freshman year in 1980–81 because he could not yet get clearance from the NCAA to play, Olajuwon came mostly off the bench and served as the Cougars' sixth man as a redshirt freshman in 1981–82, averaging 8.3 points, 6.2 rebounds and 2.5 blocks, shooting 60% from the field in 18 minutes per game as Houston was eliminated in the Final Four by the eventual NCAA champion, North Carolina.
 Olajuwon sought advice from the coaching staff about how to increase his playing time, and they advised him to work out with local Houston resident and multiple NBA MVP winner, Moses Malone.
 Malone, who was then a center on the NBA's Houston Rockets, played games every off-season with several NBA players at the Fonde Recreation Center.
 Olajuwon joined the workouts and went head to head with Malone in several games throughout the summer.
 Olajuwon credited this experience with rapidly improving his game: "The way Moses helped me is by being out there playing and allowing me to go against that level of competition.
 He was the best center in the NBA at the time, so I was trying to improve my game against the best."

 Olajuwon returned from that summer a different player.
 He was nicknamed "the Dream" during his basketball career after he dunked so effortlessly that his college coach said it "looked like a dream."
 He and his teammates (including Clyde Drexler) formed what was dubbed "Phi Slama Jama", the first slam-dunking "fraternity", so named because of its above-the-rim prowess.
 In his sophomore and junior years he helped the Cougars advance to consecutive NCAA championship games, where they lost to North Carolina State on a last-second tip-in in 1983 and a Patrick Ewing-led Georgetown team in 1984.
 He averaged 13.9 points, 11.4 rebounds, and 5.1 blocks in 1982–83 and 16.8 points, 13.5 rebounds, and 5.6 blocks in 1983–84.
 Olajuwon was voted the NCAA Tournament Most Outstanding Player in 1983, when he was also named the Helms Foundation Player of the Year.
+He was named a consensus first-team All-American in 1984.

-After the 1983–84 season, when he was named a consensus first-team All-American, Olajuwon debated whether to stay in college or declare early for the NBA draft.
+After the 1983–84 season, Olajuwon debated whether to stay in college or declare early for the NBA draft.
 At that time, before the NBA draft lottery was introduced in 1985, the first pick was awarded by coin flip.
 Olajuwon recalled: "I really believed that Houston was going to win the coin flip and pick the first draft choice, and I really wanted to play in Houston so I had to make that decision (to leave early)."
 His intuition proved correct, and the toss placed Houston ahead of the Portland Trail Blazers.
-Olajuwon was selected first overall by the Rockets in the 1984 NBA draft.